-Messaging my two close friends, Rebecca and Liam, I told them about the deal and we arranged to meet at Cosy Club for food and a catch up one miserable Wednesday evening after we’d all finished work.
+Messaging my two close friends, Rebecca and Liam, I told them about the deal and we arranged to meet at Cosy Club Manchester for food and a catch up one miserable Wednesday evening after we’d all finished work.

 Cosy Club Manchester is one of the many Manchester restaurants that are located in The Corn Exchange, a Grade 2 listed building dating back to the early 1900’s, and it still boasts lots of original features including the grand staircase, tiles and domed glass ceiling in the bar area.

 Specialising in ‘luxury comfort food,’ with full vegan and gluten-free menus to boot, they really do cater for all.
-From ‘Cosy Fish Pie’ and good old Fish and Chips to Moroccan Tabbouleh and Beetroot and Goat’s Cheese salad, there is something to suit every taste.
+From hot smoked salmon fishcakes and good old fish and chips to Moroccan-spiced aubergine and Gruyère & spinach tart, there is something to suit every taste.

 Although it was difficult to pick just three, we eventually settled on garlic mushrooms, buttermilk chicken with chipotle mayo and king prawns in garlic and parsley butter, served with hot ciabatta.

-Although I found the chicken slightly dry (Liam had no complaints), I have to hand it to Cosy Club Manchester for their king prawns.
+Although I found the chicken slightly dry (the others had no complaints), I have to hand it to Cosy Club Manchester for their king prawns.
 I love my seafood, and I can confidently say that these prawns were the best ones I’ve ever tasted.
 They were juicy, they were flavoursome, and the portion size was actually bigger than I was expecting as well.

-Liam opted for the slightly fancier roasted chicken breast filled with mozzarella, tomatoes and pesto, wrapped in smoked bacon and served with peppers, kale, parmesan potatoes and a balsamic dressing (£13.95).
+Liam opted for the slightly fancier roasted chicken breast filled with mozzarella, tomatoes and pesto, wrapped in smoked bacon and served with peppers, kale, parmesan potatoes and a balsamic dressing (this is no longer on the menu).
 He commented that the chicken was ‘juicy and full of flavour,’ and especially loved the parmesan potatoes.

 Cosy Club Manchester – Final Thoughts

 I loved my experience at Cosy Club Manchester.
 Granted, everything sure tasted a lot sweeter with our 50% off voucher, but even if we’d paid full price, I still think that The Cosy Club is excellent value.
-Three tapas dishes for £11.95 is a steal, and the portion sizes of each main course were more than generous (not to mention tasty!).
+Three tapas dishes for £13.95 is a steal, and the portion sizes of each main course were more than generous (not to mention tasty!).

-Service was excellent, and as mentioned earlier, I really appreciated the fact that I was allowed to enjoy my cocktails at my own leisure rather than being brought both at once (which is usually the case whenever there is a ‘2-4-1’ deal or something similar).
+Service was excellent, and I really appreciated the fact that I was allowed to enjoy my cocktails at my own leisure rather than being brought both at once (which is usually the case whenever there is a ‘2-4-1’ deal or something similar).

 Have you ever been to The Cosy Club Manchester?
 What did you think?
 Do you have any other recommendations for me in Manchester centre?
 Let me know in the comments section!